 Emily now practices in the area of civil litigation for Camatta Lempens Lawyers.
 She has a strong interest in public interest litigation, administrative law and governance.
 She has been a member of community boards in the past, and has been a member of the management committee of RASSA since 2011.

-Emily is also a member of the Human Rights Committee of the Law Society of South Australia and the Women Lawyers Association of South Australia.
+Emily is also a member of the Human Rights Committee of the Law Society of South Australia and the 2021 recipient of the Hon Dr Robyn Layton AC QC Outstanding Woman Lawyer Award from the Women Lawyers Association of South Australia.

 Dr Susannah Sage Jacobson